IsaacSamuel/Ubuntu-Reddit-Background-Changer/README.md

 ### Running automatically

  I hope to create a setup one day that will install this software for you, but I ran into technical snags.
-For now, to run this file automatically, you must, according to the Ubuntu Documentation:
+For now, to run this file automatically, you must (according to the [Ubuntu Documentation](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html):

  > Use the Dash to find and open Startup Applications.
 Alternatively you can press Alt+F2 and run the gnome-session-properties command.